 An overall effect of the reverse stock split of the outstanding AIG Common Stock will be a reduction of the total number of outstanding shares of AIG Common Stock approximately in proportion to the one-for-twenty reverse stock split ratio and therefore an increase in authorized but unissued shares of AIG Common Stock.
-These shares may be issued by AIG's Board of Directors in its sole discretion.
+AIG currently has no plans for these authorized but unissued shares of AIG Common Stock other than those shares previously reserved for issuance under AIG's Equity Units, the Warrants and AIG's employee benefit plans.
+In the future, these shares may be issued by AIG's Board of Directors in its sole discretion.
 Any future issuance will have the effect of diluting the percentage of stock ownership and voting rights of the present holders of AIG Common Stock.